“The first step towards getting somewhere is to decide that you are not going to stay where you are.” – Chauncey Depew.

 Like the tree it’s about growth and how you use the environment around you to draw strength.
 Setting up a supportive environment for yourself is vital when you step into action.
 This is where you go for the nutrients, water and sunlight that you need to grow and sprout new shoots.
 Remember, you are part of this support system and you draw on your own strength as well.
 When I work with my clients, it is so important for them to understand their own internal resources.
 How will you reclaim your power and take control of your life?

 It’s all about where you put your focus – what you focus on drives your energy.
 If you focus on the winter, you experience more of the cold and dormancy.
 While a focus on your springtime jettisons your energy frequency to that of growth, transition, transformation and expansion.
 Therefore, to take control of your life means taking stock of where you are right now and where you want to be.
 Taking stock means looking at where the gap is.
 But, how do you figure out what that gap is?
 How do you push the reset button?
 Goodness, where is the reset button?!

-Here are 10 Questions to ask yourself to get you started on taking control and reclaiming your power to set new goal(s).
+Download a free guide with 10 Power Questions to ask yourself to get started on taking control and reclaiming your power to set new goal(s).